inaccel/material/docs/get-started/index.md

 * Encompass bitstream management and protection capabilities.

-Since we briefly covered the necessity of a universal FPGA resource manager as well as InAccel's approach on the issue, continue to [Part 2](part2.md) to setup your environment.
+Since we briefly covered the necessity of a universal FPGA resource manager as well as InAccel's approach on the issue, continue to [Part 2](part2.md) to run a sample application.
 You can find more information on Coral integrations and features [here](https://inaccel.com/coral-fpga-resource-manager).